Pomorska Street, Bydgoszcz: Tenement at 26

 Anton Opiß, a tax collector, has commissioned the construction of the tenement at then Rinkauerstraße 58 in the early 1880s, and moved there in 1886.
 It then was the workshop in the 1900s of a locksmith, Albert Pohl.

 After 1920, on the ground floor was located the workshop of Piotr Malinowski, a tailor: his name is still visible above the current shop showcase.

 Nice elevation, underlined by bossage and arched windows on the ground floor.
 Pediments topping first level windows are adorned with delicate vegetal ornaments.
+The tenement was renovated in 2022.